PierreIsCoding/sdiy/Chit_Chat/README.md

 3. Gate / clock inputs.
 4. Gate outputs (A1 and B1).
 4. Gate outputs (A2 and B2).

-- Chit Chat has two channels to work with: A and B.

 ## Probability Knobs
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Chit_Chat/images/Explainations.png" width="600" />